ebu/PlugIt/tests/README.md

 # Run tests

-Just go into the PlugIt folder and run `nosetests`
+Just go into the PlugIt folder and run `nosetests tests`

 # Architecture

 The goal is to cover all functionalities.
 Tests are separated in 4 files:

-## service_external.py
+## proxy_external.py

-This file contains tests for the PlugIt client, using external HTTP call to the web server.
+This file contains tests for the PlugIt proxy, using external HTTP call to the web server.
+A simple plugit service is run behind the PlugIt proxy.

-Tests still have to be written for this part.

-## service_internal.py
+## proxy_internal.py

-This file contains tests for the PlugIt client, testing internal python calls.
+This file contains tests for the PlugIt proxy, testing internal python calls.

 Tests are subdivided into different classes.